PeopleForBikes/map-tools/README.md

 1. Convert the census blocks shapefile into a json or geoson file in the WGS84 projection.
 You can do this using a GIS program such as QGIS or ArcGIS, or you can do this programmatically.
 A Python script to do this programmatically will be added soon.
 2. Run the `makeheatmap.r` script using the json or geojson file(s) as input.
 The script is written in R to take advantage of the Leaflet for R library.

-## Bikeshed Map
+## Connected Blocks Map

-The bikeshed map is not one of the maps viewable on the BNA website but can be produced from the "neighborhood_census_blocks" shapefile and "neighborhood_connected_census_blocks" csv.
-The bikeshed map is a map of a designated census block (the source block) and all other census blocks (the target blocks) within the bikeshed radius of that source block as measured on the road network.
+The Connected Blocks map is not one of the maps viewable on the BNA website but can be produced from the "neighborhood_census_blocks" shapefile and "neighborhood_connected_census_blocks" csv.
+The Connected Blocks map is a map of a designated census block (the source block) and all other census blocks (the target blocks) within the bikeshed radius of that source block as measured on the road network.
 The map illustrates which blocks within the bikeshed are reachable from the source block via the low stress network and which are not.
 In the illustration below, blocks reachable via a low stress route are blue and blocks reachable only via a high stress route are orange/red.
 The source block is yellow.
-Visualizing accessibility to a single census blocks is useful to understand more specific location-based accesibility, and barriers within the bikeshed.
+Visualizing accessibility to a single census block is useful to understand more specific location-based accesibility and barriers within the bikeshed.
+The default bikeshed distance for all BNA-rated cities is 2680 meters, or approximately 1.7 miles.

 ![PeopleForBikes Bikeshed](images/boulder_connected_bikeshed.jpeg "PeopleForBikes Bikeshed")

+#### 1. Select source block

+Use the Census Blocks shapefile to identify the full ID number of the source block of interest to you.
+The ID will be labeled BLOCKID10 and will be 15 digits.
+Omit any leading zeros.
+For example, census block 080130122043010 would be `'80130122043010'`.

+#### 2. Prepare data

+The Census Blocks shapefile contains the geography of the area.
+The Connected Blocks csv contains a list of all blocks in the area as `source_blockid10` and their connection to every other block in the area as `target_blockid10`.
+For each source/target pair, a value of `f` (false) in the `low_stress` column indicates that the source block can only reach the target block on the high stress route.
+A value of `t` (true) in the `low_stress` column indicates that the source block can reach the target block via a low stress route.

+For most cities, the Connected Blocks csv contains over 1 million rows, and thus cannot be fully viewed or easily manipulated within Excel or similar programs.
+The `merge_connected_blocks.py` script uses Python to select the designated source block from the Connected Blocks csv, identify corresponding target blocks, filter the list of blocks for those with a BNA score, and then join the source/target stress data with the Census Blocks shapefile.
+The resulting output is a revised Census Blocks shapefile with a `stress` column to indicate high or low stress connections to the source block.

+#### 3. Create map

+Once the shapefile has been prepared, use the `makeconnectedmap.r` script to produce a map similar to the example above.